-Maintaining operational readiness in the detection and identification of radiological and nuclear threats is a vital aspect of chemical, biological, radiological and nuclear (CBRN) training.
+Maintaining operational readiness in the detection and identification of radiological and nuclear threats is a vital aspect of chemical, biological, radiological and nuclear (CBRN) training, whether for the purposes of CBRN military defense, emergency management or nuclear safety and security.

-When it comes to training for radiological incidents in particular, there are inherent logistical challenges.
+When it comes to training for radiological incidents however, there are inherent logistical challenges.

 Any exposure to radiation carries with it some degree of risk - and the training environment is no exception.